REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 costs substantially, and it may speed up the HFS learning curve of all

 technologies presented in this book.
-On the other hand, you could use
+On the other hand,

 this book only as a general reference to enhance your designing skills